danial-khawaja/KidneyDisease_SQL/README.md

 21. Count the number of patients with anemia who have chronic kidney disease:

-              SELECT COUNT(*) AS "Number of Patients with CKD who have Anemia" FROM KidneyDisease
+              SELECT COUNT(*) AS "Number of CKD Patients with Anemia" FROM KidneyDisease
               WHERE classification = 'ckd' AND anemia = 'yes';